All you need to know about an asbestos roof removal

 Are asbestos roofs safe?

-This creates a greater risk of asbestos dust or the asbestos fibres becoming exposed and loose which puts people at greater risk from asbestos exposure.
+This creates a greater risk of asbestos dust or the asbestos becoming exposed and loose which puts people at greater risk from asbestos exposure.

 How long does this type of roof last?